 February 5, 2018

 TALLAHASSEE, Fla.
-(CNS) -- Once they started looking, researchers found 30 more bodies than they had anticipated in unmarked graves at the Dozier School for Boys.
+(CNS) -- Once they started looking, researchers found 30 more bodies than they had anticipated in unmarked graves at

 Many remain unidentified, but for those who survived, the state apologized last April.